Skip to main content

 Idaho

-Idaho offers some of the best bear hunting value in the West with affordable OTC black bear tags ($227 NR) and both spring and fall seasons.
+Idaho offers excellent bear hunting value with affordable OTC black bear tags ($227 NR) and both spring (Apr–Jun) and fall (Aug–Nov) seasons.
 Hound hunting and baiting are allowed in some zones.
-The state has an estimated 20,000-30,000 black bears across vast wilderness.
+The state has an estimated 20,000–30,000 black bears across vast wilderness.
 Spring hunts over bait produce high success rates.

 #3